Contemporary rationalists

 Attempt 1: A rationalist is a person who, upon reading about the social nature of human cognition, forms a social group designed to do cognition.

 This is why I am interested in the output of this community/low-key social experiment.
-Even though it is dunderheaded and vexatious like all communities, it seems they occasionally get it right, and bat somewhat above average in terms of proportion of the chatter that is useful and/or true and/or interesting.
+Even though it is dunderheaded and vexatious like all communities, it seems they occasionally get it right and bat somewhat above average in terms of the proportion of the chatter that is useful and/or true and/or interesting.

 Attempt 2: A rationalist is a person who is prepared to dedicate time to signalling that they have what the community agrees is rationality through a carefully calibrated balance of agreement and disagreement with prominent rationalists.

 Maybe I like attempt 2 better as a definition.
-It’s a common mistake of neophyte rationalists to agree with prestigious figures, the whole red-queen signalling race is people experimenting with robust norms of arguing.
+It’s a common mistake of neophyte rationalists to agree with prestigious figures; the whole red-queen signalling race is people experimenting with robust norms of arguing.
 Agreeing too much is for n00bs.

 To participate in this community feels slightly like participating in academia, but with a lower different bar for entry.

-Benefit: This avoids some false negatives.
-People who have non academic careers can be involved and bring perspective from outside the ivory tower.
-It also leads to false positives, in that there is a lot of dross that one must sift through to find the helpfully outsider perspectives.
-Many aspirational community members who are not as good at being clever as they are at adopting the trappings thereof remain chattering away in the name of free speech, openness, robustness of debate and so on.
-Academia does a somewhat better job at removing such persons, performance-managing them out of the ivory tower, or possibly shoving them out, or sticking them on a workplace safety committee with ill-defined scope, in perpetuity.
+Many aspirational rationalist community members who are not as good at being clever as they are at adopting the trappings thereof remain chattering away in the name of free speech, openness, robustness of debate and so on.
+Academia more thoroughly filters out such persons, performance-managing them out of the ivory tower, or possibly shoving them out, or sticking them in perpetuity on a workplace safety committee with ill-defined scope.
+Neither is perfect; both communities have their share of high-status individuals who treat their community as a personal fiefdom.

-This differently-policed membership is a community design goal; they are explicit about aim to include the viewpoints of people who are excluded from other online communities of discourse.
+This differently-policed membership is a community design goal; they are explicit about aiming to include the viewpoints of people who are excluded from other online communities of discourse.
 And there are systems to surface higher-grade morsels from the thought gumbo.
 Vehicles such as Less wrong, for example, surface some quality content.
 Eventually.
 Lesswrong’s bandwidth is still too much for me though.
 I have too many journals and conferences to stay abreast of as it is, and I am confused how people have time to engage productively with a whole ’nother vast body of semi-reviewed speculative writing.
 As such, this community very much resembles other scientific communities of practice.

 Alternatively: